Kevinistic/cdidtjgt/README.md

 4. rinse and repeat baby woohoo!
 5. p.s. the 'restart' button resets all the datas inside the program. only press it when you know what you're doing.

+## Contribution
+sure ig, let me know in Discord (@cn3z) and we'll discuss it further.

-a better guide and README will be coming soon.
+a better README will be coming soon.